Do you watch anime? Do you love romance stories with a light-hearted feel to them? Then otome anime is just for you!

 There are a lot of different terms being coined, particularly around anime.
 Two such terms are otaku and otome which are vastly different.

 If you’re unsure of what the difference is, let me clue you in.
-Here is the difference between otaku and otome:
+Here is the difference between otaku meaning and otome definition:

 Otome is predominantly used as a genre of simulation games but is slowly becoming used as a way to describe some female otaku.